-ICCS established Samaritan House as its flagship program more than 30 years ago, providing a safe, warm shelter environment for women in crisis, offering emotional support, nourishment, hygiene and referrals to community resources and programs.
-Built on principles of care before judgement, Samaritan House provided a much-needed haven of stability for women entering its doors in crisis and changed many lives in the process.
+ICCS established the original Samaritan House more than 30 years ago, providing a safe, warm, tolerant shelter environment for women in crisis.
+Built on principles of care before judgement, Samarian House provided a much-needed haven of stability for women entering its doors and changed many lives in the process.

-After a call to expand Samaritan House, the “More Room for Hope” campaign began in 2017 to raise support for a bigger, better space for more individuals in crisis.
-In 2020, this effort took a grand leap ahead with a commitment from BC Housing and support from the City of Nanaimo and partners to create a new space for both crisis and longer term supportive housing.
+After a call to expand Samaritan House starting in 2017, the “More Room for Hope” campaign began to raise support and action for a bigger, better space for more women and men in crisis.
+In 2020, this effort took a grand leap ahead with a commitment from BC Housing and support from the City of Nanaimo and partners, to create a new program.

-Christened “Samaritan Place” to honour the legacy of the original Samaritan House, this new program offers supportive housing for both men and women, as well as 14 ‘Bridge to Housing’ beds for women in crisis and one Bridge to Housing unit for families in need.
+Christened “Samaritan Place” to honour the legacy of the original Samaritan House, this new program offers even more people “room for hope”.